Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 The house where he lived has now become one of my favorite luxury hotels in Guanajuato (Casa del Rector), just a few steps from the University.

-14. Participate in a Callejoneada
+13. Participate in a Callejoneada

 Guanajuato is a University city full of traditions, legends, and culture.

-The guys are really great performers and they put a lot of work and time into this show.
+The guys are really great performers, and they put a lot of work and time into this show.
 It’s also a nice way to support their studies.

-15. Go to Guanajuato during the international Festival Cervantino
+15. Go to Guanajuato during the International Festival Cervantino

 The first time I went to Guanajuato was 15 years ago I was traveling on a budget and I couldn’t find a place where to stay.

 I couldn’t understand why.
-How is it possible? then I found a bed in the aisle of a random house and the owner explained what was going on.
+How is it possible?
+Then I found a bed in the aisle of a random house, and the owner explained what was going on.

 Those were hot dates due to the Festival Cervantino and I didn’t know.
 I was excited.
 How lucky I was to be there right for those dates without even knowing it.